Setup

 1. Install kgateway and enable the agentgateway integration.

-2. Verify that the agentgateway and AI extensions are enabled.
+2. Verify that the agentgateway integration is enabled.

 helm get values kgateway -n kgateway-system -o yaml